SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Using semver, for each of major, minor or patch you can instead specify a * to indicate that any are acceptable.

 ### date & time

+#### Unix time

+Unix time measures seconds passed since the unix epoch.
+The unix epoch is the datetime at which unix time starts.
+The unix epoch is 1970-01-01T00:00:00 UTC.
+Unix time is also called various other things including unix, posix, epoch, and time, none of them correct.

 #### datetimes